Bocom Financial Towers

-The Bocom Financial Towers (交银金融大厦) are two conjoined skyscrapers which reach 265 metres (869 feet) in height.
+The Bocom Financial Towers (交银金融大厦) are two conjoined skyscrapers which reach 265 metres (869 feet) in height, the head office of Bank of Communications (Bocom).
 They are located in the Pudong District of Shanghai, China and are split into the North and South Towers.
 Both towers were designed by ABB Architekten.
 The North tower is the 810th tallest existing building in the world when measured up to the highest architectural point.

 An atrium connects the two towers together and reaches a height of 163.4 metres.
 A swimming pool offering views over all of Shanghai is located on the 48th floor of the North Tower.

 North Tower statistics

 Construction of the tower began in 1997 and was completed in 2002.
 It is 52 stories tall with four basement levels.
 The height to the top of spire is 265 metres and it has a roof height of 230 metres.
 At its widest point, the tower is 15.8 metres wide and at its narrowest it is 9.75 metres wide.
 It has a length of 31 metres.